marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 * Figure out gift they'll bring for Strahd
 * Lay out Castle Ravenloft maps
 * Work out more questions Van Richten wants them to ask
-* Esmerelda will send in a spider to spy with them
+* Ezmerelda will send in a spider to spy with them
 * Have Strahd reveal Bride Ceremony to party during dinner?

 ### Notes for me